jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 The first webserver gave rise to a commercial company called Netscape started by the now famous investor Marc Andreeson, with research coming out of the University of Illinois.
 Famous for their Netscape Navigator browser, they were also the pioneers of the first webserver software.
 This software had been commercially available before at a high price and was limited to those who already could afford a large hardware investment.
 The Apache webserver came out of this code base and became the name and the first product of the Apache Opensource Foundation.
 When we look to two technologies that were used by the dotcom compnaies that survived the first and second crashes, we find that both Tyhe Apache webserver along with the MySQL database made the web possible.

-Applcations have grown enourmously beyond just serving simple html webpages.
-System have even have begun bypassing webservers in echange for beconign application servers and serving traffic or aggregating traffic directly on a per request basis.
-We will cover in deatil in the next chapters som eof those application servers.
+Applications have grown enormously beyond just serving simple html webpages.
+System have even have begun bypassing webservers in exchange for becoming application servers and serving traffic or aggregating traffic directly on a per request basis.
+We will cover in detail in the next chapters some of those application servers.
 For now let us start with webservers.
 They listen for requests on port 80.
 When receiving a request, they serve (they are webservers...) or render a page of HTML code and return that to a client (you) viewing a page through a web browser.
 The webserver by default will serve pages out of the ```/var/www/html``` directory on Linux and ```/var/www``` on FreeBSD.

 ### Apache

 Without Apache, companies such as Google, Facebook, Twitter, and many others started upon opensource never would have been able to get started.

 Apache has over time grown and had to add new functions while shedding old functionality.
 The memory model of how it processes requests has changed over time as the frequency and amount of requests on a webserver has changed.
-Some may criticze Apache webserver for being a bit old, but there is a large body of knowledge out there on how to customize and manage it.
+Some may criticize Apache webserver for being a bit old, but there is a large body of knowledge out there on how to customize and manage it.

 The Apache webserver can be installed via package managers.
 There is even a version of it available for Windows.
 Note that though the same application, Ubuntu refers to the Apache webserver as ```apache2``` and RedHat products refer to it as ```httpd```, which is not to be confused with the OpenBSD custom built webserver also named ```httpd```.